Have an ingrown toenail and don’t know what to do?

 The best way to prevent an infected ingrown toenail is with a good regime of routine foot care.
 This treatment can also help to resolve the early stages of an ingrown toenail before it becomes more serious, and are especially useful for paediatric patients.
 Come and visit us and your podiatrist can professionally trim your toenails and clear the nail fold, addressing any underlying pathologies like fungal toenail infections.

-Depending on the patient, we recommend a review once every 1.5 to six months.
+Depending on the patient, we recommend a review once every two to six months depending on severity.

 Ingrown toenail symptoms can occur at any age, and can become serious enough to affect daily activities like school, play and sports.
 Studies have shown that different ingrown toenail treatments have varying efficacies depending on several factors: